-If you’re new to the world of online casino gaming, there may be a few terms and vocabulary that you aren’t yet used to.
+If you’re new to the world of online casino gaming, there may be a few terms, vocabulary, and jargon that you aren’t yet used to.
 The more you play, the more familiar with these words you’ll be.
 However, to give you a helping hand, we’ve put together a glossary of the most commonly used casino and slot terminology in alphabetical order.

 Casino Glossary Contents